On a local-global principle for quadratic twists of abelian varieties: Introduction

-This is reminiscent of answers to other local-global principles concerning abelian varieties over number fields.
-Just to mention one example, suppose that for almost all $\p$, the number of $k_\p$-rational points of the reduction~$A_\p$ is divisible by a prime number~$m$.
-Answering a question of Lang, Katz \cite{Kat81} showed that, if $g\leq 2$, then there exists an abelian variety $A'$ isogenous to~$A$ such that $m$ divides the order of the torsion subgroup of $A'(k)$; he also showed that this fails to be true in general if $g\geq 3$.
-See also \cite{Sut12} for a related problem.
+In fact, we only prove the local-global principle investigated in this article for certain classes of abelian varietes.
+The fact that these classes end up encompassing those of dimension $g\leq 3$ may be regarded as an ``accident in low dimension".
+This is reminiscent of other local-global questions concerning abelian varieties over number fields.
+For example, Katz \cite{Kat81} showed that if $g\leq 2$ and for almost all $\p$ the cardinality of $A_\p(k_\p)$ is divisible by some prime number~$m$, then there exists an abelian variety $A'$ isogenous to~$A$ such that $m$ divides the order of the torsion subgroup of $A'(k)$; he also showed that this fails to be true if $g\geq 3$.